Belluxx/TransFire/README.md

 # ⚠️ Limitations

-- Currently this project does not support two simultaneous clients using the same Firebase Database
+- No support for two simultaneous clients using the same Firebase Database
-- There is no automatic detection of available models due to the heterogeneity of Ollama, LMStudio, etc...
+- No automatic detection of available models due to the heterogeneity of Ollama, LMStudio, etc...